isangil/deims-ntl-custom/README.md

 folder you just created.
 Also, copy the _migration_ subfolder you downloaded from _github_ into the same _ntl_ folder.

-Also, we need new content types for the NTL.
-In the local github download, you also see a _features_ folder.
-Inside, there are at least two folders that begin with the word _ntl_, (for slides and spatial data).
-Move these folders to the modules folder, like this:
+Also, we need new content types, views and DEIMS content type extensions for the NTL.
+You will find those, _featurized_, in the local github download subfolder named _features_ .
+Inside, you will see some features that start with the word _deims_ and some that begin with the word _ntl_.
+THe _deims_ are overrides of existing features, and are located in _/profiles/deims/modules/features_, just place the content accordingly, overwrite the existing ones with the new - DEIMS will enact the changes.
+THe custom, _ntl_ specific need to be moved too, for example, copy them in the _modules_ folder, like this:

-* `cp -r deims-ntl-custom/features DEIMSROOT/sites/default/modules/`
+* `cp -r deims-ntl-custom/features/ntl_* DEIMSROOT/sites/default/modules/`

 Now visit the "migrate dashboard", if needed (like, nothing seems to change), Flush the Class Registry cache, (use the admin toolbar, or use "drush cc") and then, re-register the migration classes using the Migrate->Configuration page (admin toolbar, or from Migrate Dashboard).
-You should be ready to try it
+You should be ready to try the migration!